 To understand the actions of people from groups as culturally different as Mennonites and Mississaugas, we need a way of grasping the structure of their concepts, beliefs, and attitudes.
-The technique of cognitive-affecting mapping originated as a way of understanding and facilitating conflict resolution (Findlay and Thagard, forthcoming), but also has direct relevance to fostering cross-cultural communication.
-Researchers in psychology, computer science, and other fields have used the technique of cognitive maps (also known as conceptual graphs, concept maps, and mind maps) to represent the conceptual structures that people use to represent important aspects of the world (e.g. Axelrod 1976, Novak 1998, Sowa 1999).
+The technique of cognitive-affecting mapping originated as a way of understanding and facilitating conflict resolution (Findlay & Thagard, in press), but also has direct relevance to fostering cross-cultural communication.
+Researchers in psychology, computer science, and other fields have used the technique of cognitive maps (also known as conceptual graphs, concept maps, or mind maps) to illustrate the conceptual structures that people use to represent important aspects of the world (e.g., Axelrod, 1976; Novak, 1998; Sowa, 1999).
 But such maps fail to indicate the values attached to concepts and other representations such as goals, and therefore are inadequate to capture the underlying psychology of conflicts and other important social phenomena.
-They lack an appreciation of affect, which is the complex of emotions, moods, and motivations that are crucial in human thinking.
+They lack an appreciation of affect, which is the complex of emotions, moods, and motivations that are crucial to human thinking.